 Once your business becomes liable for Illinois UI tax, it remains liable until IDES approves a termination request.

 UI tax is paid on each employee's wages up to a maximum annual amount.
-That amount, known as the taxable wage base, increases slightly every few years in Illinois.
-In recent years it has been slightly less than $13,000.
+That amount, known as the "taxable wage base," increases slightly every few years in Illinois.
+In recent years, and as of 2023, it has been around $13,000.